damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 [slack-chatops]: https://docs.gitlab.com/ce/user/project/integrations/slack_slash_commands.html
 [mattermost-chatops]: https://docs.gitlab.com/ce/user/project/integrations/mattermost_slash_commands.html

-## Improving terminology within CI/CD
+## Improving Terminology within CI/CD

 We have clarified the terminology used to discuss parts of [CI/CD][cicd], replacing the usage of `Build`.
 In 8.17, `Pipeline` will be used when referring